web3privacy/web3privacy/README.md

 - [Minado](https://github.com/Nicolascoding27/Zkapp-mina-ui) - Zk Privacy Solution on Mina Protocol
 - [Spillways](https://spillways.finance) - Mixer enables fast, secure, and private transactions in crypto by obscuring the source and destination of funds.
+- [TeleBridge](https://telebrid.ge) - a privacy-focused ERC20 token.
+Our business plan revolves around offering multiple needed products and sharing the profits with holders, and the chart.
+- [AnonZK Incognito](https://incognito.anonzk.io) - a privacy tool known as a mixer, which we developed to utilise zk-SNARKs technology to increase anonymity.

 ## Data management
 - [Spoc](https://spoc.com/) - A privacy system that enables DaaS and creates balance between business CRM and how individuals control & manage data.